PhenixCollaboration/web/_results/hepdata_policy.md

 {% include layouts/find_title.md name=page.name %}
 ##### The Policy
 {% include_cached navigation/findlink.md name='HEPData' %} is an open-access
-repository for scattering data from experimental particle physics. _It includes data points_ from several thousand publications produced by multiple Collaborations working in High Energy and Nuclear Physics, and is hosted by CERN as a part of its Open Data initiative.
-The PHENIX Collaboration is using this platform as one of the principal components of its
+repository for scattering data from experimental particle physics.
+It stores and provides access to data points from several thousand publications produced by multiple Collaborations working in High Energy and Nuclear Physics, and is hosted by CERN as a part of its Open Data initiative.
+It is a durable and well-supported platform.
+The PHENIX Collaboration is using HEPData as one of the principal components of its
 {% include navigation/pagelink.md folder=site.about name='dap' tag='Data and Analysis Preservation (DAP) effort' %}
 and manages a growing
 {% include navigation/findlink.md name='PHENIX on HEPData' tag='collection of HEPData entries' -%}.
+Each entry is a specially formatted data package representing numerical data used in figures and tables in a particular publication.
+The HEPData portal has the functionality to produce nicely formatted web pages complete with data tabulation, plot visualization etc.
+Only publications which are indexed on the
+{% include_cached navigation/findlink.md name='Inspire' tag='InspireHEP' %} portal are eligible for
+this process.

 **By the policy established by the PHENIX IB, every paper containing tables and/or plots must be accompanied by a HEPData-compliant data package** containing the tables and/or plots data